Funding fairness in primary care: what we learned from a local innovation

 The Improvement Analytics Unit (IAU) is a unique partnership between NHS England and the Health Foundation.
-We evaluate complex initiatives in health care in order to support learning and improvement.
+We evaluate complex initiatives in health and social care in order to support learning and improvement.

 Our unique access to NHS data combined with our ability to work closely with decision-makers, allows us to deliver independent, rigorous evaluations of complex change to better inform policy and care.
 We share our ideas, capabilities, and experience.
 And we collaborate with others to encourage analysis and evaluation.